hjm2217/ZI-HGT/Replication/README.md

 ## Figures_Code

 Code to generate the figures is contained in this directory.
 Each individual file has instructions and code for summarizing the results for the plot and for making the plot.
-Oftentimes the results are too big to store on GitHub, but the summarized results will be available.
+Oftentimes the results are too big to store and share, but the summarized results will be available.
 Any real data results not found here may be generated following the code in the Real_Data_Analysis directory or Simulations directory, or they may be found on [OSF](https://osf.io/kygsx/).